 - After 10 years of maintaining eligibility, you can apply for PSLF

 - Once approved, the loan servicers must forgive the remaining balances on all federal loans included in the repayment plan.

-Now, to the three things we think you should know about PSLF…
+Five things we think you should know about PSLF…